Mr. Game & Watch: Concept and design

 Although the specific character did not exist until 2001, he is an amalgamation of the avatars from the Game & Watch series of handheld consoles released by Nintendo in the 1980s.
 Video game and electronic toy designer Gunpei Yokoi witnessed a businessman fiddling with an LCD calculator out of boredom while riding a bullet train.
 Inspired by this, he conceptualized a portable electronic minigame that doubled as a watch for killing time.
 The visuals and LCD design were conducted by Makoto Kano, although he was also present in the original handheld's hardware production.
 At the time there were only a handful of designers, so work wasn't equally balanced and multiple people worked on numerous different tasks.
 According to Kano, he designed the system shell and its color, the packaging, and the stick-figure silhouettes.

 The games were designed around everyday tasks, which is why the titles had simple concepts such as cooking.
 The game and its looks were designed on a blackboard by the development team, and Masao Yamamoto drew up the ideas in a notebook.
-He gave the visuals to Kano for polishing, where he recalled how he would say, "The rest is up to you."
+He gave the visuals to Kano for polishing, where he recalled how he would say, "The rest is up to you".
 After he would redraw the designs, it then became clear whether or not they would continue with the project.
 They would then create a model of how the game would function using plastic and wheat bulbs about the size of an A4 sheet of paper to test the smoothness of the visuals.
 Yokoi was very keen on making character movement natural, which the designers dubbed the "Yokoi standard".
 Yamamoto and Takehiro Izushi worked on the software afterwards.

 The first handheld released was Ball in 1980, the spiritual introduction to Mr. Game & Watch.
 Kano's enjoyment of visual design for the handhelds were increased with the introduction of a new line of Game & Watch devices, the Wide Screen variants.
-In a 2010 interview on Iwata Asks, Kano stated how he modelled the octopus character for the title Octupus after Hatchan the Octopus, a Japanese Manga character who first appeared in 1931.
+In a 2010 interview on Iwata Asks, Kano said that he modelled the octopus character for the title Octupus after Hatchan the Octopus, a Japanese manga character who first appeared in 1931.
 He tried to design the octopus so it would be recognized as such in other countries.
-This character would also later be used as an attack option for Mr. Game & Watch in Super Smash Bros.
-Brawl and onward.

 The specific character known as Mr. Game & Watch was introduced into Super Smash Bros.
 Melee in 2001; as a representation of the series as a whole, his attacks and other abilities are direct references to various Game & Watch titles.
 His character icon also represents the Game & Watch's alarm feature, where it depicts the character holding a bell.
 The character comes with seven alternate colors to choose from before a match.
-He has appeared in every Super Smash Bros. game following, namely Brawl, 3DS and Wii U, and Ultimate.